IversonLeizke/Javascript/README.md

 4. Ternary operator - Calculating the tip of a bill
 5. Functions - Get the average from scores of two team and see who's winner
 6. Array - Calculating tips for a array of bills
-7. Objects - Creat two objetcs to represent to user and compare there BMI's
+7. Objects - Created two objetcs to represent to user and compare there BMI's